-8.4.37 Enable Global Multicast Filter Command (0x12)
+8.4.37 Enable Global Multicast Filter command (0x12)

 The Enable Global Multicast Filter command is used to activate global filtering of multicast frames with optional filtering of specific multicast protocols.
-Upon receiving and processing this command, the channel shall deliver to the Management Controller only multicast frames that match protocol-specific multicast filters enabled using this command or specific, multicast addresses that have been configured and enabled using the Set MAC Address command.
+Upon receiving and processing this command, the channel shall only deliver multicast frames that match specific multicast MAC addresses enabled for Pass through using this command or the Set MAC Address command.